-For the Eastern neighbours, the Eastern Partnership (EaP) was established as a joint initiative involving the EU, its member states and 6 eastern European partners: Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine.
+For the Eastern neighbours, the Eastern Partnership (EaP) was established as a joint initiative involving the EU, its member states and eastern European partners as of now: Armenia, Georgia, Moldova and Ukraine.
 It is based on a commitment to the principles of international law and fundamental values - democracy, the rule of law, human rights and fundamental freedoms.
 It also encompasses support for a market economy, sustainable development and good governance.

 The pilot project is currently entering the operational phase.
 The S3 Platform together with an expert team and local partners is preparing a mapping of economic, scientific and innovation potentials with the target countries.
 At a three-day meeting in Chisinau (MD) on 5-7 April 2017, policy-makers and analysts from partner countries confirmed their strong commitment for this eviden-based and particpatory process.
 The mapping results will serve as a basis for planning and implementing a series of stakeholder dialogues to jointly devolop detailed priority domains and cross-sectoral niches.